WoZ/php-validator/README.md

 ## Yet another validator, WHY??

-**It's really fast, ugly inside, but fast**
+## It's very fast, but ugly inside

-There are many other cool validators, but for their user-friendly you must pay by time & memory of execution.
+There are many other cool validators, but for their usability you must pay by time & memory of execution.
 This validator gives you very simple and fast API.
 You can see benchmark results at bottom of [build logs](https://travis-ci.org/index0h/php-validator).

 ## Installation